-Here are four ways that you can utilise your break time to not only enjoy it more, but also reap the benefits of a well nourished brain.
+Here are four ways that you can utilise your break time to not only enjoy it more, and also reap the benefits of a well nourished brain.

 You already know that regular exercise is great for your fitness and makes your doctor happy.
 But if you needed more of an excuse to grab some Vitamin D during your break, raising your heart rate with a brisk walk or jog also gives you proven and immediate brain benefits.
 As reported by Harvard Health Publishing, you’ll enjoy faster reaction times, decision making, and an improved memory after as little as 20 minutes of moderate exercise

 If you’d rather stay inside on these chilly Melbourne days, yoga might be the way to go.
 Comparable to other forms of exercise, the University of Illinois found that after a 20 minute yoga session, people are able to maintain focus, process and remember new information better than their usual capabilities.

 Further, yoga has been proven to reduce immediate stress levels.
 Following the psychological model known as ‘Yerkes-Dodson’s Law’, a certain amount of stress is good for your work ethic.
 It’s what motivates you to work to your deadlines and to stop hitting the snooze button in the morning.
 But past that sweet-spot, stress actually reduces your functionality.
 You’ve probably experienced this yourself at some point.

 Yoga is a great way to bring your stress levels back into line in real time, letting you focus and get on with your work.